arie741/xendit-test/README.md

 1. Clone this project `git clone https://github.com/arie741/xendit-test.git`

+2. cd to this project `cd xendit-test`

-2. cd to backend
+3. cd to backend
 `cd backend`

-3. install the packages by
+4. install the packages by
 `npm install`

-4. and then run
+5. and then run
 `nodemon app.js`

-5. Open another terminal, and then cd to frontend
+6. Open another terminal, and then cd to frontend
 `cd frontend`

-6. install the packages by
+7. install the packages by
 `npm install`

-7. and then run
+8. and then run
 `npm start`

-8. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+9. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 You may also run
 `npm run lint`